Main Content

 This example demonstrates strategies for big data simulations.
 To reduce the time required to run the example, the example uses a shorter simulation duration and generates less data than most big data simulations.

-Call the sim command to simulate the model.
+When you call the sim function to simulate the model:

 Obtain Reference to Logged Signal